 1. Start with What is Clearly Commanded in the Bible

 “But seek first the kingdom of God and His righteousness, and all these things shall be added to you” (Matthew 6:33).

-Following God’s commandments are always mandatory.
-The others are just optional.
-Keeping the Food Law is mandatory.
-Pleasing your tongue and filling your belly is optional.
-Keeping the Sabbath is mandatory.
-Closing a business deal on a Friday night is optional.
 By this, you might know what I am talking about.
-If one choice will lead you to compromising God’s commandment, then you need to cross that option out of your list.
+If one choice will lead you to compromise God’s commandment, then you need to cross that option out of your list.
 If you really want to know God’s will for you then let Him guide you by not compromising with your Christian values.